Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 I must begin by saying I have had a busy week!
 With Christmas just around the corner, the run up to the main event has been anything but routine.

-The predictability of these traditions offer meaning; a feeling of shared unity within family and community networks which are, in general, thought to be good for our physical and emotional wellbeing.
+The predictability of these traditions offer meaning; a feeling of shared unity within family and community networks which are, in general, thought to be good for our physical and emotional well-being.

-It is these activities and responsibilities that give us a sense of purpose, define who we are, and influence the way we live our life and our interactions with others.
+The activities we choose to do, or must do, for ourselves and other people over this period are guided in many ways by those familiy traditions.
+It is these activities and responsibilities that give us a sense of purpose, define who we are, and influence the way we live our lives and interact with others.

-Each one of us is unique and this uniqueness impacts on our choices and, in turn, influences how we think, act and behave.
+Each one of us is unique, and this uniqueness impacts on our choices and, in turn, influences how we think, act, and behave.

 Social events and the party season can be challenging for some individuals with social communication disorders or physical communication challenges.